10 Best Adjustable Pliers in 2023 – Reviews & Top Picks

 1. Channellock 440 Tongue and Groove Pliers – Best Overall

-It’s not completely perfect, though.
-Those same teeth we love so much may end up leaving their marks on some of the more difficult nuts and bolts.
-If those nuts and bolts are visible, this may hurt the overall aesthetic.
-Despite this, we still think these are the best adjustable pliers on the market this year.
+It’s not entirely perfect, however.
+The same teeth we love so much can leave their marks on some of the more difficult nuts and bolts.
+If the nuts and bolts are visible in your project, it may hurt the overall aesthetic.
+Despite that, we still think the Channellock 440 are the best adjustable pliers on the market this year.

 2. WORKPRO Adjustable Water Pump Pliers – Best Value

-Why, then, is this our best value pick and not our best overall pick?
-Really, our only gripe is that these pliers are mostly useful for around-the-house tasks.
-But if you’re going to be doing any heavy-duty tasks, you may need to seek beyond this budget buy.
+Why is this our best value pick and not our best overall pick?
+Our only gripe is that these pliers are primarily helpful for around-the-house tasks.
+If you’re involved in heavy-duty tasks, you may need another tool.

 3. KNIPEX Tools ES Extra-Slim Pump Pliers – Premium Choice

-The best tools are more than tools: they are an investment in your home and your future projects.
-If you want to make the most out of that investment, you may be researching some premium adjustable pliers.
-And as “premium” choices go, the KNIPEX Tools 8751250 ES Extra-Slim Pump Pliers are the best.
+The best tools are more than tools; they are an investment in your home and future projects.
+If you want to make the most out of your investment, you may be researching some premium adjustable pliers.
+As “premium” choices go, the KNIPEX Tools 8751250 ES Extra-Slim Pump Pliers are the best.

 The large capacity makes these pliers great for rounded pipes up to 2 inches in diameter.
-The self-locking teeth are also very convenient for newbies and veteran handymen alike.
+The self-locking teeth are also very convenient for newbies and veterans.
 The pinch guard keeps your hands safe, and the lightweight design can help you work far longer without tiring out.

-For the price, though, it moves side-to-side far more than we would like.
-These are still great pliers, but you should be aware of that drawback before you buy.
+For the price, it moves side-to-side far more than we would like.
+The Knipex Tools 8751250 are still great pliers, but you should be aware of that drawback before you buy.

 4. IRWIN Tools VISE-GRIP Tools GrooveLock Pliers

 Still, even the best pliers have some drawbacks.
 With these, the main issue is the lack of rust resistance.
-That means the pliers can only last so long, even if you take great care of them.
-Meanwhile, be advised that these pliers are not the typical tongue-and-groove channel locks.
-The jaws are only ¼-inch wide, which is good for reaching tight places but bad when you need to apply more torque.
-Some users complained that the IRWIN VISE-GRIP broke after a couple of uses.
-This is probably due to using too much force.
+Also, the pliers are not the typical tongue-and-groove channel locks.
+The jaws are only ¼-inch wide, which is good for reaching tight places but bad when applying more torque.
+Some users complained that the IRWIN VISE-GRIP broke after a couple of uses, which was probably due to using too much force.

 5. TEKTON 37526 Groove Joint Pliers

-The angled teeth help give these pliers solid performance at a fraction of the premium prices.
-And the interlocking tongue and groove can be a real time-saver, especially for novice handymen.
-And thanks to the corrosion-resistant steel design, you can be assured these pliers will be a long-term investment.
+The TEKTON 37526 Groove Joint Pliers may be a perfect choice if you’re looking for an affordable pair of adjustable pliers.
+The angled teeth help give the pliers solid performance at a fraction of the premium prices.
+The interlocking tongue and groove can be a real time-saver, especially for novice handymen.
+Also, thanks to the corrosion-resistant steel design, you can be assured the Tekton pliers will be a long-term investment.

 However, certain aspects of the design are not very user-friendly.
-You’ll need to frequently tighten the bolt that holds the different halves together.
-And the handle coverings are so slick that you’re likely to pinch yourself while using the pliers!
+You’ll need to tighten the bolt that holds the different halves together frequently, and the handle coverings are so slick that you’re likely to pinch yourself while using the pliers!

 6. CRAFTSMAN CMHT82547 Pliers

-There are a few areas where the design seems a bit shoddier, though.
-The jaws don’t grip as firmly as we would like.
-And on top of that, the grips slide off a bit too easily, which can make using the pliers quite dangerous.
+However, there are a few areas where the design seems a bit shoddier.
+The jaws don’t grip as firmly as we would like. and the grips slide off too easily, which can make using the pliers quite dangerous.

 7. Bahco 8231 Adjustable Joint Pliers

-At the same time, these pliers aren’t great for anything with a small diameter.
-And many users report that these pliers can seriously pinch your hands during use, so be especially careful if you make this purchase.
+At the same time, the Bahco pliers aren’t great for anything with a small diameter.
+Many users reported that the pliers can pinch your hands during use, so be especially careful if you make this purchase.

 8. Crescent 52910N Adjustable Joint Pliers

-However, these pliers aren’t very sturdy and won’t hold up to heavy or professional work.
+However, the Crescent pliers aren’t very sturdy and won’t hold up to heavy or professional work.
 They slip out of alignment very easily during use.
 Finally, the pads are a bit too small to grip.

 9. Kobalt 0749270 Locking Pliers

-However, the overall construction of these pliers is not very sturdy.
-The plastic grips come off very easily.
-And thanks to the tooth grip design, these pliers cannot pick up thin items very easily.
-These pliers may seem like a good price, but you’ll keep “paying” for them long after the purchase.
+However, the overall construction of the Kobalt pliers is not very sturdy.
+The plastic grips come off very easily, and thanks to the tooth grip design, the pliers cannot pick up thin items very easily.
+They may seem affordable, but you’ll keep “paying” for them long after the purchase.

 10. Pittsburgh 4 Piece Tongue and Groove Joint Pliers

-The actual design of these pliers is very poor and not likely to last long.
-And while the vinyl grips may look nice, they are very uncomfortable to hold.
-And the lack of a warranty means you won’t have an alternative when these break except to buy some replacement pliers.
+The pliers are flimsy and not likely to last long.
+Although the vinyl grips may look nice, they are very uncomfortable to hold.
+And the lack of a warranty means you won’t have an alternative when these break except to buy replacement pliers.

 Buyer’s Guide – How to Purchase the Best Adjustable Pliers

-With any luck, our reviews have helped you learn more about some of the most prominent pliers on the market today.
-But before you finalize your decision, you may need to answer a few more questions about pliers.
+With any luck, our reviews have helped you learn more about the best pliers on the market.
+However, you may have a few more questions about the pliers before you decide.

 That’s why we put together this comprehensive buyer’s guide.
-Reading it will give you the lowdown concerning types of pliers, benefits of adjustable pliers, and what not to do with your latest purchase.
+Reading it will give you the lowdown concerning types of pliers, the benefits of adjustable pliers, and what you should not do with them.

 Different Types of Pliers

-Obviously, our guide has focused primarily on adjustable pliers.
-But do you know about the different types of pliers?
-It’s important to have this knowledge to determine whether you actually need adjustable pliers or not.
+Our guide has focused primarily on adjustable pliers.
+But do you know about the various types of pliers?
+It’s important to have this knowledge to determine whether you need adjustable pliers or not.

 The first type of plier is the locking plier.
-As the name implies, these pliers are designed to lock into place after you squeeze the handles.
-With the plier appropriately locked on, you can apply any pressure or movement you need to do things like removing broken screws or freeing the occasional frozen nut.
+As the name implies, they are designed to lock in place after you squeeze the handles.
+With the plier appropriately locked on, you can apply any pressure or movement you need to remove broken screws or free the occasional frozen nut.

-There are generally two varieties of locking pliers.
-There are curved-jaw pliers which are best for some of the aforementioned tasks (such as broken screws and frozen nuts).
-You can use this plier as a clamp if needed, and it’s generally very handy when it comes to demolition.
+There are two varieties of locking pliers.
+Curved-jaw pliers are best for handling frozen nuts and broken screws.
+You can use them as a clamp if needed, and they’re generally very handy for demolition.

 The other type of locking plier is the long-nose design.
-If you need to get a crazy-strong grip on a small object (such as staples, pins, and screws), this is your go-to tool.
-And if you can only have one locking plier, this is the one you need in your toolbox.
+This is your go-to tool if you need to get a strong grip on a small object (such as staples, pins, and screws).
+If you can only have one locking plier, the long nose is the one you need in your toolbox.

 What makes a plier “non-adjustable?”
-The simple answer is that you cannot open up the jaws any wider than they were originally designed.
-And there are multiple types of non-adjustable pliers to choose from.
+The simple answer is that you cannot open up the jaws any wider than the design allows.
+There are multiple types of non-adjustable pliers to choose from.

-Our reviews touched on a number of different adjustable pliers.
-And as you might expect, there are many kinds of these pliers depending on what your specific needs are.
+Our reviews touched on several adjustable pliers.
+As you might expect, there are many types available.

 Benefits of Adjustable Pliers

-In a way, the very name tells you everything you need to know about these pliers.
-The ability to adjust things like jaw width can help you tackle a variety of different obstacles.
-Even if you only have a single adjustable plier, you may be surprised at how many different uses you can find for it because of its adjustability.
+In a way, the name tells you everything you need to know about these pliers.
+The ability to adjust the jaw’s width can help you tackle various obstacles.
+Even if you only have a single pair, you may be surprised at how many uses you can find for it because of its adjustability.

-On top of that, adjustable pliers tend to be more user-friendly.
+Adjustable pliers are also more user-friendly.
 If you’re a novice handyman who hasn’t worked extensively with pliers, you may enjoy the ability to adjust to your exact needs for every project.
-And regardless of your skill level, you should be able to intuitively determine the best adjustments for various kinds of projects.
+Regardless of your skill level, you should be able to determine the best adjustments for various kinds of projects.

-In short: if you want one tool that can do most of the job, then the adjustable plier is the way to go.
+In short, if you want one tool that can do most of the jobs around your home, the adjustable pliers are the way to go.

 Drawbacks of Adjustable Pliers

 Adjustable pliers typically require a strong grip.
-For example, you won’t be able to remove those pesky bolts if you don’t have an iron grip on the tools in question.
+For example, you won’t be able to remove those pesky bolts if you don’t have an iron grip.

-So, if you have a weaker grip or have trouble using these pliers, you have two basic options.
-The first is to keep practicing until you have effectively strengthened your hand and your grip.
-The other is to look into other kinds of tools such as vice grips.
+So, if you have a weaker grip or have trouble using these pliers, you have two options.
+The first is to keep practicing until you have effectively strengthened your hand and grip.
+The other is to look into other kinds of tools, such as vice grips.

 What Should You Avoid Doing with Adjustable Pliers?

-First, you need to make sure that you actually need an adjustable plier for the task at hand.
-Many rookie handymen put their tools at risk by using a plier on a tough nut when they should have tried to use a wrench from the very beginning.
+First, you need to make sure that you need adjustable pliers for the task at hand.
+Some users have damaged their tools when using pliers on a tough nut when they should have tried to use a wrench from the beginning.

-Second, you need to be careful when using your adjustable pliers around polished plumbing and other very visible elements of your project.
-Even the most careful handyman is likely to leave scuffs and marks on the metal with a plier.
+Second, you must be careful when using your adjustable pliers around polished plumbing and other very visible elements of your project.
+Even the most careful handyman will likely leave scuffs and marks on the metal.
 To protect its appearance, try to place a rag or other cloth between the surface and the jaws.

-Third, try to avoid twisting the plier sideways while you work.
+Third, try to avoid twisting them sideways while you work.
 Even if you are being very careful, twisting sideways may end up stressing, loosening, or even breaking the joint.